-We will do so through raising awareness about and measure the psychosocial well-being of children in 5 countries.
-Based on the findings, we will develop and pilot an innovative continuing development programme to build practitioners capacities to support psychosocial well-being.
+We have done it through raising awareness about and measure the psychosocial well-being of children in 5 countries.
+Based on the findings, we have developed and piloted an innovative continuing development programme to build practitioners capacities to support psychosocial well-being.

-All these activities will lead to quality improvements in Early Childhood Education and Care systems and services in Europe.
+All these activities had leaded to quality improvements in Early Childhood Education and Care systems and services in Europe.

 2) Concrete improvements in quality and inclusivity of ECEC services in 5 EU countries.